-District Literacy, District Pucca Roads, and District Urbanization, which are included as controls in Tables 5a and 5b.
-We have also tested the exogeneity status of the Metro variables included in Tables 5a and 5b.
-The SUR based tests provide some support for exogeneity.30
+We therefore compare the equality of two parameter vectors (OLS and 2SLS) in a SUR setting.
+31 Tables 7a and 7b provide results of this endogeneity test for three variables: District Literacy, District Pucca Roads, and District Urbanization, which are included as controls in Tables 5a and 5b.
+We have also tested the exogeneity status of the Metro District variables included in Table 5b.
+The SUR based tests provide some support for exogeneity.
+Specifically they do not reject exogeneity.
+The validity of these instruments is examined using the standard F-test and Hansen's J-test of over-identifying restrictions.
+We find that the instruments generally satisfy our validity tests.
+32